Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Introduction

-In the case when $d=1$, a special feature of some of the tests cited above such as the Wilcoxon rank-sum (among others) is that it is exactly {\it distribution-free} under the null, that is, under $\mathrm{H}_0$, the distribution of the Wilcoxon rank-sum test statistic is free of the underlying (unknown) data generating distributions, for all sample sizes.
+In the case when $d=1$, a special feature of some of the tests cited above such as the Wilcoxon rank sum (among others) is that it is exactly {\it distribution-free} under the null (as long as $\mu_1$ is absolutely continuous), that is, under $\mathrm{H}_0$, the distribution of the Wilcoxon rank sum test statistic is free of the underlying (unknown) data generating distributions, for all sample sizes.
 Thus, the critical value of this test is universal and one does not need to resort to permutation distributions/asymptotic approximations to carry out the test; thereby yielding \emph{uniform} level $\alpha$ tests.
-This rather attractive property arises from the fact that the Wilcoxon rank-sum test is based on the ranks of the pooled sample $\mX_m\cup\mY_n$, where $\mX_m:=\{\bX_1,\ldots ,\bX_m\}$ and $\mY_n:=\{\bY_1,\ldots ,\bY_n\}$, instead of the exact values of the individual observations.
+This rather attractive property arises from the fact that the Wilcoxon rank sum test is based on the ranks of the pooled sample $\mX_m\cup\mY_n$, where $\mX_m:=\{\bX_1,\ldots ,\bX_m\}$ and $\mY_n:=\{\bY_1,\ldots ,\bY_n\}$, instead of the exact values of the individual observations.

-In the $d$-dimensional Euclidean space, for $d \ge 2$, due to the absence of a canonical ordering, the existing extensions of concepts of ranks, such as component-wise ranks~\cite{Bickel1965,Puri1965}, spatial ranks~\cite{Chaudhuri1996,Marden1999}, depth-based ranks~\cite{liu1993,Zuo2000} and Mahalanobis ranks and interdirections~\cite{Hallin2004,Davy2006,hallin2002optimal,Peters1990,Randles1989}, and the corresponding rank-based tests no longer possess exact distribution-freeness.
-This raises a fundamental question: {\it How do we define multivariate ranks that can lead to distribution-free testing procedures?} A major breakthrough in this regard was made very recently in the pioneering work of Marc Hallin and co-authors (\cite{delbarrio2019,Hallin2017}) where they propose a notion of multivariate ranks, based on the theory of optimal transport, that possesses many of the desirable properties present in their one-dimensional counterparts.
+In the $d$-dimensional Euclidean space, for $d \ge 2$, due to the absence of a canonical ordering, the existing extensions of concepts of ranks, such as component-wise ranks~\cite{Bickel1965,Puri1965}, spatial ranks~\cite{Chaudhuri1996,Marden1999}, depth-based ranks~\cite{liu1993,Zuo2000} and Mahalanobis ranks and interdirections~\cite{hallin2002optimal,Peters1990,Randles1989}, and the corresponding rank-based tests no longer possess exact distribution-freeness.
+This raises a fundamental question: {\it How do we define multivariate ranks that can lead to distribution-free testing procedures?} A major breakthrough in this regard was made very recently in the pioneering work of Marc Hallin and co-authors (\cite{delbarrio2019}) where they propose a notion of multivariate ranks, using optimal transport, that possesses many of the desirable properties present in their one-dimensional counterparts.
 Recently, using this notion of multivariate ranks (defined via optimal transport),~\cite{Deb19} proposed a general framework for multivariate distribution-free rank-based testing for problem~\eqref{eq:twosam}.